GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 - **Minimum Output Amount:**
 (`amountOutMin`) is used to determine the minimum output expected from the Uniswap v2 swap, as a safeguard against slippage.
 During `_computeSwapImpact` **`expectedAmountOut`** is calculated based on the current pool reserves and the size of the input amount (`denormAmountIn`) and is used directly as the value for the **`denormAmountOutMin`** parameter in the actual Uniswap `swapExactTokensForTokens` call.
 Slippage cannot exceed order's max/min price bounds.
+- **Reserve Clarification:**
+Uniswap "reserves" are used in name only.
+The system fetches live balances of the LP address for `_computeSwapImpact` and `_computeMaxAmountIn `.